artefactual/atom-docs/user-manual/access-content/context-menu.rst

 2. Use the scroll bar or the up/down arrow keys to navigate up and down the displayed records.

-3. Click on the **+** "plus" sign beside a description with children to expand or collapse all the children titles.
+3. Click on the |caret-expand| sign beside a description with children to expand or |caret-collapse| sign to collapse all the children titles.
 If navigating with the keyboard, the right arrow can be used.
-Click on the **-** "minus" sign to collapse the child records again, or use the left arrow key.
+Click on the |caret-collapse|
+   sign to collapse the child records again, or use the left arrow key.

 4. Click and drag the bottom bar of the treeview viewing area to expand it